Artists impressions of Lady Justice (statue of the Old Bailey, London). A win for Ubisoft. via Wikimedia Commons)

 CALIFORNIA—Ubisoft, the multinational video game developer and publisher, has won a patent infringement case brought by Digital Reg of Texas, LLC.
 The suit involved different aspects of authentication and access to digital content delivered via Ubisoft’s Uplay service.

 In her summary judgment ruling, U.S. District Judge Claudia Wilkin’s concluded that Ubisoft did not infringe any of the many claims of infringement asserted against it, removing the company from the litigation, which also involves Adobe Systems, Inc. and Symantec Corp.
-Ubisoft was represented in the case by Michelle Marriott, Eric Buresh and Mark Lang of Erise IP.
+The company was represented in the case by Michelle Marriott, Eric Buresh and Mark Lang of Erise IP.

-Ubisoft received the summary judgment on June 10
+The company received the summary judgment on June 10